NSW State Vegetation Type Map

 How do I get the map?

-The SVTM is available from a number of sources.
+The State Vegetation Type Map is available from a number of sources.
 Each source offers access to the same maps but with different features depending on viewing and data needs.

 The Trees Near Me NSW app provides quick access to view the map using a mobile device or desktop.
-Download the app from Google Play or the App Store, or access the web site.
+Download the app for Google Play or the App Store from the Trees Near Me NSW app site.

 Watch the video: Introduction to the Trees Near Me NSW app.